LSEG-API-Samples/Article.EMA.Java.SLF4J/README.md

 # How to integrate Enterprise Message API Java with Log4j Logging Framework using Maven
 ## Overview

-**Update**: December 2020
+**Update**: September 2021

-[Enterprise Message API - Java Edition (EMA API)](https://developers.refinitiv.com/elektron/elektron-sdk-java) (formerly known as Elektron Message API) allows developers integrate the EMA Java application with [Apache Log4j](https://logging.apache.org/log4j/2.x/) which is a de facto standard logging framework for Java-based application at deployment time by using the [Simple Logging Facade for Java (SLF4J)](https://www.slf4j.org/) API as a facade for logging utility.
+[Enterprise Message API - Java Edition (EMA API)](https://developers.refinitiv.com/en/api-catalog/refinitiv-real-time-opnsrc/rt-sdk-java) (formerly known as Elektron Message API) allows developers integrate the EMA Java application with [Apache Log4j](https://logging.apache.org/log4j/2.x/) which is a de facto standard logging framework for Java-based application at deployment time by using the [Simple Logging Facade for Java (SLF4J)](https://www.slf4j.org/) API as a facade for logging utility.
 The [previous article](https://developers.refinitiv.com/article/how-integrate-elektron-message-api-java-edition-log4j-logging-framework) shows how to integrate Log4j with EMA Java application in a manual way which is suitable for earlier versions of EMA Java API.
 However, the API has been mavenized to support [Apache Maven](https://maven.apache.org/) and [Gradle](https://gradle.org/) build tools since Refinitiv Real-Time SDK (RTSDK) Java (formerly known as Elektron SDK) version 1.2, therefore this article will show how to integrate your EMA Java 1.3.x application with Log4j in a Maven way.

 ## IMPORTANT Rebranding Announcement: